buepro/typo3-pizpalue_distribution-base/README.md

    1. Define packages

       To have more control maintaining the site the composer configuration might be adjusted according the actual requirements.
-For this replace `"buepro/typo3-pizpalue-distribution": "^3.1.0"` with the required packages:
+For this replace the dependency from `"buepro/typo3-pizpalue-distribution"` with the required
+      packages:
       ```
       "buepro/typo3-container-elements": "^3.0.0",
       "buepro/typo3-easyconf": "^1.0.1",